EngrIBGIT/Projects_Deep_Learning_PyTorch/README.md

 ## Deep Learning with PyTorch

-Welcome to the **Deep Learning with PyTorch** repository!
+Welcome to my **Deep Learning with PyTorch** repository!
 This project serves as a comprehensive guide my PyTorch learning , starting from the basics and advancing to topics like Neural Networks, Artificial Neural Networks (ANN), and Convolutional Neural Networks (CNN).
 This repository is designed as a help toyou master PyTorch and its powerful applications.

 ## Table of Contents
 - [Overview](#overview)